blockful-io/aztec-connect-bridges/src/specs/balancer/Zap/readme.md

 ## What is the flow of the bridge?

-There are one flow of Balancer operations
+There are one flow of Balancer operations.

 ![Balancer Flows](./BalancerBridge.svg)